-The mini-TOC requires you to use the ## syntax for headings.
-If you use elements, then you must add an ID attribute for the h2 element in order for it to appear in the mini-TOC.
+This mini-TOC requires you to use the ## syntax for headings.
+If you use elements, then you must add an ID attribute for the h2 element in order to get it to appear in the mini-TOC.

 Specify a particular page layout